 Keep in mind, this is not a debit card that is tied to your bank account.
 You will get a bill each month like a credit card and you need to make a minimum payment.
 This payment will not come out of your security deposit.
 Your deposit is there in case you default on your payments.
 The purpose of this card is that the payments get reported to the credit bureaus.
 So each time you use the card and make payments on time, you are building up your credit history .

 After you have been using your secured card for a year, and you have been using it responsibly, you have the opportunity to apply for an unsecured credit card.

 3. Automate Your Payments

-Making your payments on time each and every month is huge when it come to your credit.
-An easy way to make sure you do not miss one is to automate them.
-You can set up automatic deductions with the debtor or you can set it up with your bank where they make a payment anytime anelectronic bill notification is received.
+Making your payments on time each and every month is huge when it comes to your credit history.
+An easy way to make sure you do not miss a payment is to automate them.
+You can set up automatic deductions with the debtor or with your bank.
+If you set them up with your bank, a payment is made anytime an electronic bill notification is received.

 If you think you can pay it off each month in full, you can set up automatic payments with a credit card.
 You will build credit not just by paying your bills on time but also showing responsible credit card usage.
 Just always make sure to check your statements each month for accuracy.

 4. Pay your credit card balance in full each month

 The best and most responsible way to use a credit card is to pay off the full balance each and every month.
 Leave a balance and you start paying interest.
 The more of a balance you carry over time, the more damage you can do to your credit score.
 If for some reason you need to carry the balance, try and not make it for too long.